 Many pet parents don't know that most of the medications that their pets use are the same ones people use, potentially at the same or a different dosage.
 This means that many of the pharmacies you visit for your needs can also be used to fill your pet prescriptions.
 The top five conditions pets share with people are diabetes, asthma, infections, anxiety and depression.

 Furthermore, filling any needed pet prescriptions at a retail pharmacy is often less expensive than getting it filled through the vet.
 Plus, it saves time because you can get all your family's prescriptions at once, including those for your furry family members.

 How to get discounts on pet prescriptions

 To save even more on pet prescriptions, consider using a pharmacy savings card, like the Inside Rx Pets savings card offered by Inside Rx.
-This free prescription savings card helps reduce costs up to 75% on pet medications when purchased at a local pharmacy or when ordered for home delivery.
+This free prescription savings card helps reduce costs up to 75% on pet medications when purchased at a local pharmacy.

 Always follow prescription directions